rstatsinger/contrast-java-webgoat-docker/README.md

 ### Download This Repository

-Clone or [download the lab files](https://github.com/rstatsinger/IASTRASPLab/archive/refs/heads/master.zip) to your system.
+Clone this repo, or just download the files to your system.

 ### Copy/Paste Your API Credentials